superpaik/LAH-LMMSAdditionalHotKeys/README.md

 	<li>LMMSAdditionalHotKeys.ahk : main script</li>
 	<li>acc-for-lah.ahk : acc.ahk + acc-extended.ahk scripts + some minor changes to make it work with LMMS</li>
 </ul>
-If you don't have AutoHotKey, you will need:
+If you don't have AutoHotKey or want to go the short route, you will need:
 <ul>
 	<li>LMMSAdditionalHotKeys.exe : main script</li>
 	<li>You can download it to any local folder.
 Upon executing the exe an icon try will be added from where you can exit the script, suspend or pause the HotKeys in case it alters the behaviour of other program's hotkeys.</li>